 Trent Gray-Donald is a distinguished engineer in IBM Analytics’s Analytic Platform Services organization, where he works on analytics services for IBM Bluemix, including IBM Big Insights and Apache Spark.
 Previously, Trent worked on high-speed in-memory analytics solutions, such as Cognos BI and DB2 BLU.
 He was a member of the IBM Java Technology Centre and was overall technical lead on the IBM Java 7 project.
 Trent holds a bachelor of mathematics in computer science from the University of Waterloo, Canada.

-Gil Vernik is a researcher in IBM’s Storage Clouds, Security, and Analytics group, where he works with Apache Spark, Hadoop, object stores, and NoSQL databases.
+Gil Vernik is a researcher in the Storage Clouds, Security, and Analytics Group at IBM, where he works with Apache Spark, Hadoop, object stores, and NoSQL databases.
 Gil has more than 25 years of experience as a code developer on both the server side and client side and is fluent in Java, Python, Scala, C/C++, and Erlang.
 He holds a PhD in mathematics from the University of Haifa and held a postdoctoral position in Germany.

 Comments on this page are now closed.